Lānaʻi: History

 By 1907, about half the island was owned by cattle rancher Charles Gay.
 Backed by sugar planter William G. Irwin, Gay worked to acquire the remaining land.
 The Hawaiian Organic Act made it illegal for the territorial government to sell such a large portion of land to Gay, but a land exchange deal circumvented the law.
 Gay transferred several acres of land of what is now downtown Honolulu in exchange for the rest of the land on Lānaʻi.
 The transfer was completed on April 10, 1907, and Gay mortgaged the land that day to Irwin for $200,000.
 By 1909, Gay had defaulted on the mortgage and officially conveyed the land to Irwin for a rebuttable presumption of consideration of $1.
 From this comes the myth that the land was bought for a mere $1; the true cost included the $200,000 mortgage.

 In 1921, Gay planted the first pineapple plant on Lānaʻi.
 The population had decreased again, to 150—most of whom were the descendants of the island's traditional families.
 A year later, James Dole, the president of Hawaiian Pineapple Company (later the Dole Food Company), bought the island and developed much of it into the world's largest pineapple plantation.

 Upon Hawaii statehood in 1959, Lānaʻi became part of Maui County.

 In 1985, Lānaʻi passed into the control of David H. Murdock upon his purchase of Castle & Cooke, then the owner of Dole.
 High labor and land costs led to a decline in Hawaii pineapple production in the 1980s, and Dole phased out its pineapple operations on Lānaʻi in 1992.

 In June 2012, Larry Ellison, then CEO of Oracle Corporation, purchased Castle & Cooke's 98% share of the island for $300 million.
 The state and individual homeowners own the remaining 2%, which includes the harbor and the homes where the 3,000 inhabitants live.
 Ellison stated his intention to invest as much as $500 million to improve the island's infrastructure and create an environmentally friendly agricultural industry.
 He spent an estimated $450 million to remodel his Four Seasons Resort Lanai, which reopened in 2016.
 He also remodeled his other resort in 2020 and announced plans for further green energy projects by buying out diesel-powered utility assets, but he has since canceled this plan.

-Ellison is rich and influential and has been described as a contemporary American king on Lāna'i.
+Ellison has been described as a contemporary American king on Lāna'i.
 A provision in his rental agreement stipulates that anyone who loses a job with his company may also be evicted from their home, and many people both work for and rent from him; additionally, small enterprises' lease agreements, which could be as high as five-years previously, are now usually thirty days.
 According to Lānai's representative on the regional Maui County Council, Gabe Johnson, the government has limited authority over public infrastructure.